 The Trustees confirm that they have complied with the duty in section 4 of the Charities Act 2006 to have due regards to the Charity Commission's general guidance on public benefit Charities and Public Benefit.
 Suffolk Wildlife Trust's charitable purpose is enshrined in its objects.
-The Trust delivers its public benefit through its network of over 50 nature reserves (most of which are freely accessible to the public), five education centres and through the provision of expert advice and guidance.
+The Trust delivers its public benefit through its network of over 50 nature reserves (most of which are freely accessible to the public), two visitor centres, two activity centres and through the provision of expert advice and guidance.